Explore-AI/classification-predict-streamlit-template/README.md

 ```

 ### Step 2: Download Necessary Corpora and Model
-To aid with stopword removal and tokenization, you need to download the required corpora and model.
+You need to download the required corpora and model to aid with stopword removal and tokenization.
 Open a Python environment and execute the following commands:

 ```python